mathewsmonoo/Fibonacci_Sequence/README.md

 # recursive_fibonacci_sequence_python
-Simple python script made using 2 different approaches for calculating the Fibonacci Sequence.
+Simple python script made using 2 different approaches in order to calculate the Fibonacci Sequence.
-Both use recursion, second one uses a dictionary for efficiency purposes.
+Both use recursion but second one uses a dictionary for efficiency purposes.